……… and how to apply

 Grants, to a maximum of £250, will be awarded for outdoor, non competitive training and generally we are more likely to support training in disciplines that have not already been supported.
 Grants will not be awarded if related to your employment nor to further your career.
 Applicants must be resident in Scotland and training courses must be carried out in Scotland.
 If you are 14 – 17 years old there are grant available up to a maximum of £200 per person.
 Except in exceptional circumstances, only one grant will be awarded to any one family.
 Grants are not available for competitions or competitive training.

 If you are over 14 and interested in applying for a grant for outdoor skills training from The Neil Mackenzie Trust, please contact us with details of the training course and we will send you the appropriate application form.
-If you are applying for a grant for training at Glenmore Lodge, and you think that you would qualify for an enhanced grant, please give the reason.
+If you are would like to apply for an enhanced grant for training at Glenmore Lodge, you will find more information here.
 There is no upper age limit for applications.

 Preference will be given to individuals who will use their training to help or train others, for example members of mountain rescue teams or volunteers in clubs and organisations.